 - No crop or square images for Instagram and easy-to-make collages and grids

 - Lidow reduces the image quality and doesn’t allow saving in HD resolution which is fine if you don’t intend to view the picture in any expanded form such as a TV or large Computer monitor.

 - Output images are limited to only two formats JPG and PNG.

-Sweet Selfie is quite a new player on the scene when it comes to photo enhancing and selfie apps, it’s worth having a look at though as it comes with some quick functions like Smart Auto fix, beautify and lets you share the pictures you have edited straight from the app to social media.
-Sweet Selfie isn’t as cram packed as the others on the list though it is simpler and will save you time if you are in a rush to post a picture to your profile.
+Sweet Selfie is quite a new player on the scene when it comes to photo enhancing and selfie apps, it’s worth having a look at though as it comes with some quick functions like Smart Auto-fix and beautify.
+It also lets you share the pictures you have edited straight from the app to social media.
+Sweet Selfie isn’t cram-packed as the others on the list though it is simpler and will save you time if you are in a rush to post a picture to your profile.